RoryMCDev/RoryOnMap/README.md

 ### 4.1 — Moderation Update

 *4.1 — Moderation Update* gives mods or admins commands to see maps for other players, to give maps, but also to update maps already placed in the world.
-You can also use ImageOnMap commands from the console or from command blocks, opening a whole new realm of automation around ImageOnMap (read: commands executed from skripts and data-packs should work).
+You can also use RoryOnMap commands from the console or from command blocks, opening a whole new realm of automation around RoryOnMap (read: commands executed from skripts and data-packs should work).

 We also fixed some bugs that were reported by lots of people.

 **This version is only compatible with Minecraft 1.15+.**

-- Added `/maptool update` to change the image attached to a map.
+- Added `/maptool update` to change the Rory attached to a map.
 - Added `/givemap` to give a map of a specific player to another.
 - All command can now be executed for other players.
 As example, `/maps username` will allow you to see all `username` maps.
-- You can now use ImageOnMap commands from command blocks or from the console.
+- You can now use RoryOnMap commands from command blocks or from the console.
 - Commands now support map name between quotes: "A nice name to have for a map".
 - Added `/maptool rename` if you don't want or cannot use the GUI.
 - Size limit (in frame).